Interbotix/interbotix_ros_toolboxes/interbotix_rpi_toolbox/README.md

  Since we're using the Pi 4, and the 64-bit option apparently makes things faster, you should choose the 20.04.2 64-bit option.

  ## Hardware
  Instead of purchasing components separately, it's much easier to get a Raspberry Pi 4B Kit (from Amazon or wherever) that comes with all necessary components.
 This includes a power cable, mini-to-full-size HDMI cable, case, fan, heatsinks, a class 10 microSD card (at least 32GB), and of course, the Pi itself (4GB RAM option seems to be pretty good, and is what we use at Interbotix).
+Note that using less than 4GB RAM on the RPi 4 can result in it freezing during code compilation (like when running the installation script for any of our RPi compatible robots).
+To get around this, you can change any mention of the *catkin_make* command in the robot installation scripts to *catkin_make -j1*.

  - [Rasberry Pi 4B Kit](https://www.amazon.com/Vilros-Raspberry-Complete-Transparent-Cooled/dp/B07VFCB192/ref=sr_1_8?dchild=1&keywords=rpi+4+kit&qid=1615835937&sr=8-8)
  - HDMI monitor, mouse, Ethernet cable (that connects to Internet), and keyboard